vega/vega/PORTING_GUIDE.md

 - Signal definitions now support a `"bind"` property that binds signal values to automatically-generated HTML input widgets.
 This provides an additional means of creating interactive visualizations by adding external user controls.
 The syntax for `"bind"` definitions follows the earlier [vega-embed](https://github.com/vega/vega-embed) model.
 See the `airports.vg.json` and `map-bind.vg.json` examples for more.

+- The `View` API for event listeners has changed.
+The `view.on` and `view.off` methods are no longer defined.
+Either use [view.addEventListener](https://github.com/vega/vega-view#view_addEventListener) and [view.removeEventListener](https://github.com/vega/vega-view#view_removeEventListener) for standard callbacks or use the new [view.events](https://github.com/vega/vega-view#view_events) method to work with [EventStream](https://github.com/vega/vega-dataflow/blob/master/src/EventStream.js) instances instead.

+- The `View` API for signal listeners has changed.
+Instead of `view.onSignal` and `view.offSignal`, use [view.addSignalListener](https://github.com/vega/vega-view#view_addSignalListener) and [view.removeSignalListener](https://github.com/vega/vega-view#view_removeSignalListener).

 ## View Layout

 - The chart `"width"` and `"height"` are automatically bound to signals with the same name.
 The top-level `"width"` and `"height"` properties can be omitted from the definition and instead replaced by signal definitions whose `"update"` function dynamically sets the width and/or height value.

 - Vega 3 adds a new top-level `"autosize"` property to set the layout mode.
-The allowed options are `"pad"` (the default, similar to `"padding": "auto"` in Vega 2, the chart dimensions will be expanded as needed to fit the chart, axes and legends), `"fit"` (similar to `"padding": "strict"` in Vega 2, the data rectangle size will be decreased in an attempt to force the chart to fit within the given width and height) and `"none"` (no resizing is performed, and the chart size is solely determined by the width, height and padding settings).
+The legal values are:
+  - `"pad"` (default) - The width/height values determine the data rectangle for plotting.
+Axes and legends use additional space, with extra padding added to accommodate those elements.
+This is akin to `"padding": "auto"` in Vega 2.
+  - `"fit"` - The width/height indicates the final size (minus any explicit padding).
+The actual width and height signals will be automatically resized to accommodate axes and legends within the given fit size.
+If elements are too large to fit in the given size, clipping may occur.
+This is akin to `"padding": "strict"` in Vega 2.
+  - `"none`" - No automatic adjustment of size is performed.
+The final size is strictly the sum of the width/height and any explicit padding.
+Clipping may occur.

 - Vega 3 removes the `"auto"` and `"strict"` options for view `"padding"`.
 Instead, `"padding"` now always defines a fixed padding margin around the visualization.
 If the `"autosize"` property is set to `"pad"`, the padding values will be added to the results of the auto-size calculation.

+- SVG rendering now supports some basic responsive resizing.
+Generated SVG output now includes a `viewBox` attribute.
+This allows you to resize the SVG element and have the resulting visualization content scale accordingly.

 ## Axes and Legends